-Regina Malveaux is the CEO of the YWCA of Spokane.
-She began her career as a Legal Advocate at the YWCA of San Diego and previously served as Executive Director of the YWCA of South Hampton Roads.
-Regina has worked in the non-profit sector for over twenty years and is recognized as a tenacious advocate for women, youth and children.
+Regina Malveaux is the CEO of YWCA Spokane.
+She began her career as a Legal Advocate at YWCA of San Diego and previously served as Executive Director of YWCA of South Hampton Roads.
+Regina has worked in the nonprofit sector for over twenty years and is recognized as a tenacious advocate for women, youth, and children.

 Regina holds an undergraduate degree in Social Policy from San Diego State University and a law degree from Howard University School of Law.
 During law school, she served in the White House and as Congressional staff, for First Lady Hillary Clinton and then Chair of the Congressional Black Caucus, the Honorable Maxine Waters respectively.

-Regina is the mother of two adult children and currently resides in Spokane, Wash.
+Regina is the mother of two adult children and currently resides in Spokane, Washington.